text here. Few sentances.PROS

 Review Credibility: Excellent The First Years Hands Free Gate earns an overall rating of 4.4 stars out of 5 in more than 800 reviews.
 Owners like the gate's hands free convenience.
 It's particularly popular for blocking off kitchens and other high traffic areas where the adults often have their hands full.
 A few users mention that the opening is small but workable.
 There are complaints about the plastic foot pedal being hard to activate or breaking.

-Review: The First Years Hands Free Gate, Contributors to Amazon.com, As of May 2013
+The First Years Hands Free Gate, Contributors to Buzzillions.com, As of May2013

 Review Credibility: Very Good The First Years Hands Free gate has more than 300 reviews on Buzzillions.com, earning an overall rating of 4.4 out of 5 stars.
 Users say it is durable, easy to use and well built.
 The gate is described as lightweight and compact.
 A handful of reviewers say that it is difficult to use or doesn't always work.

-Review: The First Years Hands Free Gate, Contributors to Buzzillions.com, As of May2013
+The First Years Hands-Free Gate, Contributors to Target.com, As of May 2013

 Review Credibility: Very Good In more than 80 reviews, the First Years Hands Free Gate earns an overall rating of 4.5 out of 5 stars.
 The majority say that the gate is easy to use, thanks to its hands-free pedal and bidirectional door.
 They also like its quality construction and say it's a good value.
 Some say that installation is tricky but doable.